With summer ending in Buellton, now is a good time to get a kick start on air conditioner maintenance.

-Then examine your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s dirty, you can freshen it by pouring diluted bleach through the tube to sanitize the line.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s dirty, you can sanitize it by pouring watered-down bleach through the tube to flush the line.
 Or you can buy a new tube.

 Wash the drain port using a small, round paintbrush.
 Connect the drain tube and turn the power back on.